 My overall impression is that this is a well thought out revision to the existing action plans.
 The world is constantly changing, including both the natural world and human society.
 This draft revision to the action plan reflects these changes and represents a natural development of the previous documents.
-Essentially it is trying to navigate the available space between the expectation of large parts of the Latvian public concerning lynx being managed in much the same was as a game species and the habitat directive's strict protection (annex IV) status.
-The situation description is exhaustive, and the proposed actions all seem logical, well thought-out and reasonable.
+Essentially it continues the situation where wolves are managed as a game species which appears to be working in Latvia, but imposes tighter regulation and a greater degree of evidence requirements which are needed to satisfy EU procedures and the concerns of non-hunting public interests.
+With wolves on annex V of the Habitats Directive in Latvia such a management regime is uncontroversial from a legal or procedural point of view.
+The situation description is good, and the proposed actions all seem logical, well thought-out and reasonable.
 I would like to highlight a few positive aspects;